Free & low-cost things to do in Rome

 Alternative venues, fair prices, non-touristy vibe.

-Pantheon — step into Rome's best-preserved temple
+Pantheon — enter Rome's best-preserved temple

 Piazza Navona — the baroque square par excellence

-Rome's baroque square, always lively, always free.
+Rome's Baroque square, always lively, always free.

-Trevi Fountain — throwing in a coin
+Trevi Fountain — the coin toss

 Villa Borghese — the green park in the heart of Rome